OniDeity/Test/Favor change log.md

 ```

 ## Class of Favors
 Class of Favor corresponds to the ammount of gold a player spends on the Carousing; Lower (5gp), Middle (25gp), and Upper (125gp) respectively will give bonuses to downtime rolls as represented below.
+These classes dont determine the actual wealth of the person that gave the Favor, just the ammount of gold a player used to Carouse with.
 Class | Bonus to Rolls | Out of Category Bonus
 :--: | :--: | :--:
 Upper | +5 | +3